MarkFlow

 Verifying and Customizing the Converted Resume

 Open the resulting DOCX file in Microsoft Word (version 2016 or later is recommended for best results) to verify fidelity.
-Headers seamlessly map to Word styles (Heading 1, etc.), lists translate to native bullets, and tables become fully editable grids.
+Headers map directly to Word styles (Heading 1, etc.), lists translate to native bullets, and tables become fully editable grids.
 Check images for resolution—the translation engine embeds them at native size, dodging the distortion typically seen in poorer-quality converters.

 Customization is the final key: Adjust document margins strictly to 0.5 - 1 inch for reliable ATS compliance.
 Fine-tune your typography using modern professional fonts like Arial, Calibri, or Inter (sized at 10 to 12pt).
 Ensuring bold actions stand out creates great visual hierarchy.
 A quick verification session takes fewer than 10 minutes and produces a resume capable of rivaling premium paid templates.